elastic/kibana/src/core/server/server.api.md

 // @public
 export type SavedObjectAttributeSingle = string | number | boolean | null | undefined | SavedObjectAttributes;

+// Warning: (ae-forgotten-export) The symbol "SavedObjectUnsanitizedDoc" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "SavedObjectMigrationFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "SavedObjectUnsanitizedDoc"
+//
+// @public
+export type SavedObjectMigrationFn = (doc: SavedObjectUnsanitizedDoc, log: SavedObjectsMigrationLogger) => SavedObjectUnsanitizedDoc;

+// @public
+export interface SavedObjectMigrationMap {
+    // (undocumented)
+    [version: string]: SavedObjectMigrationFn;
+}

 // @public
 export interface SavedObjectReference {
     // (undocumented)